ACM-BMU/HackBMU-5.0-Team-Booleans/README.md

 # Submission by Team !Booleans for Hack BMU 5.0
 Entry of !Booleans, from `SRM Institute of Science and Technology`, Kattankulathur, to Hack BMU 5.0.

-Open Innovation: An open-ended theme where the only restriction is your imagination.
+`Open Innovation`: An open-ended theme where the only restriction is your imagination.
 Build the ideas that you believe in and make a difference.
-It can either be hardware or software.
+It can either be hardware or software.<br><br>
-Our Approach : We decided to come up with a Solution which makes the lives of students and teachers easy by availing them online schooling platform which provides various features in it.
+`Our Approach`: We decided to come up with a Solution which makes the lives of students and teachers easy by availing them online schooling platform which provides various features in it like using our `plaigrism checker` teacher can detect the copied assignment instantly through color coding.

 <h2 align= "left"><b>Our Product</b></h2>